Medical Menopause Treatments

 When menopause symptoms are impacting your day-to-day life it’s important you don’t just put up with them, this is the time to visit your doctor.
 There are very specific menopause guidelines that you should read about and your doctor should follow regarding diagnosis and management, these have been drawn up by the National Institute for Health and Care Excellence, better known as the NICE Guidelines.

-Hormone Replacement Therapy, HRT, is the recommended medical treatment to relieve many symptoms of menopause.
+Hormone Replacement Therapy, HRT, is now referred to as Menopausal Hormone Treatment (MHT), it is the recommended medical treatment to relieve many symptoms of menopause.
 HRT replaces those essential hormones, oestrogen and progesterone, that the ovaries no longer produce in sufficient quantities in menopause.

 Combined HRT, oestrogen & progesterone is taken by those who still have a uterus, the progesterone protects the lining of the uterus.
 Those without a uterus, ie. have had a hysterectomy will take oestrogen only.